-We maintain a 401(k) plan that allows participating employees to contribute a percentage of their salary, subject to Internal Revenue Service annual limits, on a pre-tax basis pursuant to a cash or deferred arrangement under Section 401(k) of the Code.
-The Company made matching contributions to the plan for the fiscal years ended September 30, 2018, September 30, 2017 and September 30, 2016.
-The Company intends to make matching contributions to the plan for the fiscal year ended September 30, 2019.
+We maintain a 401(k) plan that allows participating employees to contribute a percentage of their salary on a pre-tax basis pursuant to a cash or deferred arrangement under Section 401(k) of the Internal Revenue Service Code and subject to annual limits.
+The Company made matching contributions to the plan for the previous five years ending December 31st.
+The Company made matching contributions to the plan for the calendar year ended December 31, 2022.

-In addition, we provide health care, dental, vision and life insurance, employee assistance plans, long-term disability and accidental death and dismemberment benefits to all full-time employees, including our named executive officers.
-These benefits are available to all employees, subject to applicable laws.
-We believe these benefits are consistent with benefits of companies with which we compete for employees.
+In addition, we provide health, dental, vision and life and long-term disability insurance benefits to all full-time employees, including our named executive officers.
+We believe these benefits are competitive with the benefits of companies with which we compete for employees.